See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Introduction

-Though it is known that intersectionality of features is necessary to uncover certain cases of testimonial injustice \cite{andrews-etal-2023-intersectionality}, we lack a comprehensive understanding of \emph{which} features and \emph{how} these features causally lead to testimonial injustice and their levels of impact.
-Here, we aim to address this and expand on such prior work, by using causal discovery to not only show how attributes of a person can come together --- intersectionality --- to contribute to them experiencing testimonial injustice, and also to understand the specific unjust vocabulary categories through which this injustice is revealed and the intensity with which attributes are contributors.
+Here, we aim to address this by using causal discovery to not only show how attributes of a person can come together --- i.e., intersectionality --- to contribute to them experiencing testimonial injustice, but also to understand the specific ways injustice is revealed, the intensity with which attributes are contributors, test strategic interventional methods along the intersectional paths of injustice, and understand the impact of realigning descriptions of conditions for patients who fall along such paths.

-The research question being explored here is: \textbf{``Can we identify how individual demographic features influence language in medical settings, leading collectively to testimonial injustice?
-And once we do, can we quantify the degree to which these interactions contribute to this experience?''}.
-The contributions of this paper are: (1) reviewing physicians notes in a publicly available dataset to identify occurrences of testimonial injustice for patients, (2) performing an exploratory analysis to identify the demographic features of concern, to understand along which axes intersectionality can be analyzed, (3) using causal discovery methods to study the causal structure, through Structural Causal Models (SCMs), of the interaction of those demographic features and experiences of testimonial injustice, and (4) analyzing and discussing the revealed interactions and quantifying the extent of their influence on testimonial injustice, through precise weights within the models.
+Thus, the research questions we explore here are: (RQ1) \textbf{Can we identify how individual demographic features influence language in medical settings, leading collectively to testimonial injustice?} And, once we do, (RQ2) \textbf{can we quantify the degree to which these interactions contribute to this experience to make intentional interventions?}

+The contributions of this paper are: (1) using causal discovery methods and the resulting Structural Causal Model (SCM) to identify and describe how demographic features of concern (i.e., race, age, and gender) contribute to a patient experiencing testimonial injustice in physicians' notes, (2) discussing the revealed interactions and quantifying the extent of their influence on testimonial injustice, (3) investigating a use-case study for these insights through intentional intervention methods (i.e., modifications to physicians' notes) to address injustices in physicians' notes based on the likelihood of such experiences as indicated by the SCM and context-specific adjustments, and (4) assessing such interventions by comparing the downstream effects of unmodified vs. modified notes, specifically in how patients and their conditions are perceived both by human experts and LLMs.